Concordium/concordium-node/docs/prometheus-exporter.md

 ### `consensus_non_finalized_transactions`

-The current number of non-finalized transactions across all accounts.
+The current number of non-finalized transactions stored by the node.